The rise of food precincts

 Hawker centres in Singapore and Malaysia have been around since the 1950s, offering up a diverse range of food options to appease all appetites.
 The concept has global appeal, and Australia is beginning to establish food precincts in the same vein.

-Sydney’s Steam Mill Lane and Melbourne’s HWKR are two new food precincts answering consumer demand for casual dining options.
+Sydney’s Steam Mill Lane and Melbourne’s HWKR are two food precincts answering consumer demand for casual dining options.
 We talk to HWKR’s Simone Gervasi and Steam Mill Lane’s Gary Horwitz about working with tenants and standing out in the marketplace along with Ronald Poernomo from KOI Dessert Bar and Amy Tran from Marrickville Pork Roll about their experiences operating in food precincts.

 A NEW OFFERING